 Under the provisions of the Company's Articles, the Directors retire by rotation at least every three years.
 However, in accordance with corporate governance best practice as set out in the AIC Code, all Directors should put themselves forward for re-election every year.
 As such, each of the Directors is subject to annual re-election by the shareholders at the Annual General Meeting.
-All Directors have confirmed that they will be standing for re-election at the forthcoming Annual General Meeting.
+All Directors have confirmed that they will be standing for re-election at the forthcoming Annual General Meeting, with the exception of James Robinson who has announced his intention to retire at the conclusion of the 2023 Annual General Meeting.